roemil/cpp_codec/README.md

 2. Huffmann

 Future work:
-Read from file
+* Read and write data from/to file
-Better memory management with more unique pointers
+* Better memory management with more unique pointers
+* More algorithms